Geometric presentations of Lie groups and their Dehn functions: Introduction

 Let $G=U\rtimes A$ be a standard solvable group and $U^\circ$ the identity component in $U$.
 If $G/U^\circ$ is compactly presented, then $G$ is compactly presented with an at most exponential Dehn function. \end{iithm}

 Since compact presentability is stable under taking extensions \cite{Ab72}, for an arbitrary locally compact group $G$ with a closed connected normal subgroup $C$, it is true that $G$ is compactly presented if and only $G/C$ is compactly presented.
 We do not know if this can be generalized to the statement that if $G/C$ has Dehn function $\preccurlyeq f(n)$, then $G$ has Dehn function $\preccurlyeq \max(f(n),\exp(n))$.
-Theorem \ref{dee}, which follows from see Theorem \ref{t_lieexp} and Corollary \ref{corex}, contains two particular instances where the latter assertion holds.
+Theorem \ref{dee}, which follows from Theorem \ref{t_lieexp} and Corollary \ref{corex}, contains two particular instances where the latter assertion holds, which are enough for our purposes.
 The first instance, namely that every connected Lie group has an at most exponential Dehn function, was asserted by Gromov, with a sketch of proof \cite[Corollary 3.$\textnormal{F}'_5$]{Gro}.
-The method uses an ``exponentially Lipschitz" retraction and has similar consequences for higher-dimensional isoperimetry problems.

 \begin{iiiex} Fix $n\in\Z$ with $|n|\ge 2$.
 Consider the group $G_n=(\R\times\Q_n)\rtimes_n\Z$, where $\Q_n$ is the product of $\Q_p$ where $p$ ranges over distinct primes divisors of~$n$.
-Here $C\simeq\R$ and $H\simeq\Q_n\rtimes_n\Z$, which, as a hyperbolic group (it is an HNN ascending extension of the compact group $\Z_n$), has a linear Dehn function.
+Here $U^\circ\simeq\R$ and $G/U^\circ\simeq\Q_n\rtimes_n\Z$, which, as a hyperbolic group (it is an HNN ascending extension of the compact group $\Z_n$), has a linear Dehn function.
 So, by Theorem \ref{dee}, $G_n$ has an at most exponential Dehn function.
 Since $|n|\ge 2$, it admits a prime factor $p$, so $G_n$ admits the group of SOL type $(\R\times\Q_p)\rtimes_n\Z$ as a quotient, and therefore $G_n$ satisfies the SOL obstruction and thus has an at least exponential Dehn function by Theorem \ref{thmi_sol}.
 We conclude that $G_n$ has an exponential Dehn function.
 This provides a new proof that its lattice, the Baumslag-Solitar group

 has an exponential Dehn function.
 This is actually true for arbitrary Baumslag-Solitar groups $\BS(m,n)$, $|m|\neq |n|$, for which the exponential upper bound was first established in \cite[Theorem 7.3.4 and Example 7.4.1]{ECHLPT} and independently in \cite{BGSS}, and the exponential lower bound, attributed to Thurston, was obtained in \cite[Example 7.4.1]{ECHLPT}. \end{iiiex}